 Variations

-- Herbs: use them in the pie dough (as we do for the tomato galette) or the filling.
+- Herbs: use them in the pie dough (as I do for the tomato galette) or the filling.
 Thyme and parsley work very well.

 - Different types of mushrooms: such as button mushrooms, shiitakes, portobello, cremini, or other favorite ones.

-- Cheese: instead of the gruyere cheese, add grated parmesan, asiago, Reggiano, Swiss cheese, or fontina to the filling.
+- Cheese: Instead of the gruyère cheese, add grated Parmesan, asiago, Reggiano, Swiss cheese, white cheddar or fontina to the filling.

-- Serving: this mushroom quiche is the perfect thing for lunch with a salad, for a picnic, for a buffet table and, if you make them bite-size, it's a great appetizer to eat while you mingle holding a cocktail in your other hand.
-So this is one of my favorite foods for New Year's eve casual parties with friends because it is amazing at room temperature as finger food!
+this mushroom quiche is the perfect thing for lunch with a salad, for a picnic, for a buffet table, and, if you make them bite-size, it's a great appetizer to eat while you mingle, holding a cocktail in your other hand.
+So this is one of my favorite foods for New Year's Eve casual parties with friends because it is amazing at room temperature as finger food!

 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy.